rsspdc/checklists/checklists/specific-record.md

 ## 📦Distribution

+*How can people install or access the software emerging from your project?*

 - [ ] Project is distributed in a suitable fashion
 	- [ ]  	🥉Bronze (Easy): Code in a public repository
 	- [ ]  	🥈Silver (Intermediate): Detailed instructions on how to re-run your analysis